apache/cloudstack-docs-install/source/management-server/_pkg_repo.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 You can add a DEB package repository to your apt sources with the
 following commands.
-Please note that only packages for Ubuntu 12.04 LTS
+Please note that only packages for Ubuntu 14.04 LTS
-(precise) and Ubuntu 14.04 (trusty) are being built at this time.
+(Trusty) and Ubuntu 16.04 (Xenial) are being built at this time.
+DISCLAIMER: Ubuntu 12.04 (Precise) is no longer supported.

 Use your preferred editor and open (or create)
 ``/etc/apt/sources.list.d/cloudstack.list``.
 Add the community provided